 That being said, Yellowhead has published work from Robert Houle and Shiri Pasternak on the limitations of the resources, as well as Gina Starblanket and Dallas Hunt, on the failure of the federal government to take seriously treaty obligations in their funding allocations.

-Basically it is not clear from the report how the COVID-19 community support fund was designed to close socio-economic gaps, nor whether it made any progress.
+Basically, it is not clear from the report how the COVID-19 community support fund was designed to close socio-economic gaps, nor whether it made any progress.
 Perhaps it is too soon to tell.

 “Acknowledging and Addressing the Past”

 While certainly more expansive, the section on “Addressing the Past” reveals an incredibly shallow understanding of the harm of ongoing settler colonialism in Canada.
 The report cites barely a sentence on “land management, the appropriations of reserve lands, control over Indigenous identity and residential schools” as policies once implemented that continue to have a negative impact.
-This so-called acknowledgement is painfully inadequate, obscuring the scope of historic and contemporary violence and theft that Canada—and the department — is responsible for.
+This so-called acknowledgment is painfully inadequate, obscuring the scope of historic and contemporary violence and theft that Canada—and the department — is responsible for.

 (In some ways, the lack of progress reported by CIRNAC in this annual report makes more sense against the backdrop of their apparent ignorance).